Holding barbed wire

 Return to top

-The success rate of asylum applications at initial decision increased sharply from 2018 to 2021
+The success rate of asylum applications at initial decision increased sharply from 2018 to 2022 before falling in 2023

-In 2021, the share of asylum applications (main applicants, excluding dependants) receiving a grant at initial decision rose to a record-high of 72% (with 28% being refused), which is much higher than in previous years.
+In 2022, the share of asylum applications receiving a grant at initial decision rose to a record high of 76%, which is much higher than in previous years.
 In 2018, the initial decision grant rate was 33% (Figure 4).
-The Home Office credits the increase predominantly due to a 98% fall in the number of people being subject to “third country refusals” (3,300 people in 2020 to 50 in 2021).
-A third country refusal refers to the UK determining that it is not the country responsible for considering a person’s asylum claim because they have a connection to a safe third country.
-These refusals were typically processed under the Dublin system, which the UK left on 1 January 2021.
-The reduction in third country refusals will have increased the overall success rate of asylum claims.
-But there are other factors driving the change.
+Many factors could have driven the change.
 One is a change in the composition of applicants.
-For example, in recent years, there has been an increase in nationals whose asylum application success rate is higher than the average, such as Iranians.
+For example, in recent years, there has been an increase in nationalities whose asylum application success rate is higher than the average, such as Iranians, Syrians and Eritreans (Table 1).

 Figure 4